February 7, 2019

-- Treatment plant for downtown is an option – in Weston which is similar in size and scope to Southborough they put in a hydroponic technology based plant (done by Peter Lombarto Associates – customized treatment plants).
+- Treatment plant for downtown is an option – Weston (similar in size and scope to Southborough) has a hydroponic technology based plant (done by Peter Lombarto Associates – customized treatment plants).
 Other private systems are membrane//filtration based.
 May (or may not be an option as not enough is known as to how Weston built this system.
 Appropriate person(s) should be identified to discuss with Weston officials or Peter Lombarto Assoc.

 - Feasibility study needs to be done to determine costs and options for new construction, existing businesses (currently on septic) and other stakeholders.

 - Infrastructure plan needs to be formulated in order to be prepared if a developer shows interest.

 - Consider private vs. public funding, or combination of both.